 Time for an update on our v2 API which we released in beta last year.
-The new API have been available for the last three months through the website and a prerelease NuGet package.
+The new API has been available for the last three months through the website and a prerelease NuGet package.
 This week we finished all the missing pieces for the new API to go out of beta.

-Like discussed in the beta announcement, the v2 API is not bound to neither ELMAH nor the error XML format inside ELMAH.
+As discussed in the beta announcement, the v2 API is not bound to neither ELMAH nor the error XML format inside ELMAH.
 So this may not affect you if you’re using elmah.io to log un-catched exceptions from your website, but it definitely gives you some new possibilities listed below.

 There’s a new NuGet package in town. elmah.io previously provided two NuGet packages for hooking up error handling to your website: elmah.io and elmah.io.core.
 While elmah.io.core contained the ErrorLog implementation, as well as the code for communicating with elmah.io’s API, the elmah.io package contained the web.config changes only.
-The 2.0 client still contains the two existing packages, but elmah.io.core have been split into core and client (elmah.io.client).
+The 2.0 client still contains the two existing packages, but elmah.io.core has been split into core and client (elmah.io.client).
 The client contains the code for communicating with the new API and contains a nice logging interface inspired by popular logging frameworks like log4net.
-You can create a new logger and start logging messages to elmah.io, without changing a single line of code in your web.config and you can even log messages from console, wpf and other kinds of apps:
+You can create a new logger and start logging messages to elmah.io, without changing a single line of code in your web.config and you can even log messages from the console, WPF, and other kinds of apps:

 var logger = Logger.Create(new Guid("LOG_ID")); logger.Error(new ApplicationException(), "Message attached the error"); logger.Information("Some kind of information message");